 Fiberglass RV Manufacturers

-There are a ton of RV manufacturers out there, but only a handful of them make molded fiberglass campers.
+There are a ton of camping trailer brands out there, but only a handful of them make molded fiberglass campers.
 Why is this?

 Most manufacturers want to crank out the most trailers that they can, for the least amount of money.
 This results in a lot of junk RVs.
 You can't do this with fiberglass construction, which is a very time consuming, labor intensive process.